pnlbwh/pnlpipe-containers/docs/README.md

 # Background

 If you are new to the container concept, it can be resourceful to see Tashrif's presentation on containers at https://www.dropbox.com/s/nmpnto459yus3lg/031521-Containers-Part-2.pptx?dl=0.
+In any case, your system needs the following capabilities to run containers:

+#### Single machine

+- 4 cores, 16G RAM, ability to run docker or singularity, 50G for the container image
+- 20G/case of storage space.
+- Running the full pipeline on one case takes X hours (Y hours for structural masking+freesurfer, Z hours for dMRI masking+artifact correction+ukf+white matter analysis).

+#### Distributed environment:

+- A Linux cluster with a job scheduler (LSF or SLURM)
+- The ability for each compute node to run docker or singularity containers
+- 20G/case of network attached storage

 # pnlpipe containers